WeichenStars/WeichenStars.github.io/_pages/research.md

       <img src="https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fs41550-025-02500-2/MediaObjects/41550_2025_2500_Fig1_HTML.png?as=webp">
     </div>
     <div class="text">
-      <p>We recently discovered a surprisingly large disk in the cosmic web node at z=3.2 using JWST.
+      <p>We recently discovered a surprisingly large disk in the cosmic web node at z=3.2 using JWST and ALMA.
 It has an effective radius of around 10 kpc, as large as the Milky Way nowadays (!).
 This discovery indicates that the cosmic web node hosts favorable physical conditions for disks to form early and fast at high-z.
 Such conditions may include dissipative mergers and coherent gas accretion. (<a href ="https://doi.org/10.1038/s41550-025-02500-2">Wang et al. 2025</a>; w/ image credit).</p>
+      <p>Interestingly, such kind of early-epoch galaxies are similar to the "Coastal Deserts" on our own planet in many aspects.</p>

     </div>
   </div>